bruits/maudit/website/content/docs/templating.md

 section: "core-concepts"
 ---

-While Maudit gets its name partially from [the Maud templating langage](https://maud.lambda.xyz), Maudit supports using most Rust templating libraries.
+Maudit supports using most Rust templating libraries.
 In general, if a library can return a String, you can use it to generate pages with Maudit.

 Through crate features, Maudit includes built-in helper methods and traits implementation for numerous popular templating libraries.